-Create Your To-Do Lists in a Jiffy
+1. Create Your To-Do Lists in a Jiffy

 That’s how you start your day.
 An organizer and a diary aren’t complete without a to-do.
 Here’s how you set up a quick to-do list in OneNote .

 Type your first to-do item.
 Hit Enter and then CTRL+1 to add succeeding items.
 If you complete your to-do, you can check them off one by one.

 You can choose a template and set it as the default template, or customize a page and set it as a template.

 OneNote being a digital equivalent gives you the Draw tab on the ribbon with quite a few drawing tools for visually representing your ideas.
-Draw your ideas…color them…flesh them out.
+Draw your ideas, color them, and flesh them out.

-Feel Like Writing On Paper?
+4. Feel Like Writing on Paper?

 Does a white sheet of paper make you more creative?
 Or maybe, it is the soothing yellow of a legal pad?
 OneNote isn’t about paper at all, but two simple choices can help you duplicate the feel of writing on paper.
 Check out the View tab on the ribbon.
-Combining Page Color and Rule Lines, you can create your own writing ‘environment’.
+Combining Page Color and Rule Lines, you can create your own writing “environment”.
 You can even set the color of the ruled lines.

-Carry Your Notes with You
+5. Carry Your Notes with You

 Note-taking is often a flash-of-the-moment process.
 One way to capture a note anytime anywhere is to quickly use the Android or iPhone apps that OneNote has.
-You can sync it across to your computer using SkyDrive as a bridge.
-After downloading the app, you need a Windows Live ID to log-in (same as for your SkyDrive account).
+You can sync it across to your computer using OneDrive as a bridge.
+After downloading the app, you need a Windows Live ID to log-in (same as for your OneDrive account).
 You can create rich text notes with pictures, bulleted lists, checkboxes et.al.

 You can capture instant photos with your phone camera and create a note from there.
 You can create multiple notes, and also view all your previous notes and notebooks on the first screen.
-All notes automatically get saved to your SkyDrive cloud.
+All notes automatically get saved to your OneDrive cloud.
 From the cloud, you can sync them across to your desktop OneNote too.